How to send a WhatsApp Business broadcast message

 Tip: sending a Broadcast message on WhatsApp can be very useful!
 But there is a lot more that you can do using WhatsApp Business.
 So do you want extra tips & tricks on how to efficiently send automated messages, such as auto-replies or greeting messages for instance, via WhatsApp?
 Check out how to set up automated messages and these auto-reply samples.

-Confirmations, updates, upsell and reactivation messages can all be sent via WhatsApp Broadcast messages.
+Confirmations, updates, upsell and reactivation can all be achieved easily and make a big impact when using WhatsApp Broadcast messages.
 With only a couple of clicks, you send a message to a big segment of customers.
 And with the WhatsApp message open rate of 90% and higher, they're bound to lead to conversion.

 Want to get started sooner rather than later?
-Ask a WhatsApp Business Solution Provider such as Trengo to set up WhatsApp Business for your company.
+Ask BSP Trengo to set up WhatsApp Business for your company.
 So you can send broadcast messages and get ahead of the competition.

 Further reading